Get 80% off your plan for your first 3 months*

 Is depreciation good or bad for my business?

 Depreciation is neither good nor bad.
-It's a standard accounting practice that helps you accurately track costs and can reduce your tax bill by spreading asset expenses over time.
+It's a standard accounting practice that helps you track the true cost of owning assets and can reduce your tax bill by spreading those costs over several years.

 How is depreciation different from a regular business expense?

-You deduct regular expenses like office supplies fully in the year you buy them.
-Depreciation spreads the cost of larger assets over multiple years to match the period they help generate income.
+Regular expenses like office supplies are deducted fully in the year you buy them.
+Depreciation spreads the cost of larger, longer-lasting assets over multiple years to match the period they help generate income.

 What happens when I sell a depreciated asset?